delasteve/slackbotjs/README.md

 ## Example

-An example bot can be found in the `example/`.
+An example bot can be found in the `example/` folder.